Official says the UN remains committed to helping reach a deal healing Cyprus’ ethnic split

 Cyprus was split in 1974 when Turkey invaded after a coup aimed at union with Greece.
 Only Turkey recognizes a Turkish Cypriot declaration of independence in the island’s northern third, where it maintains more than 35,000 troops.

 The division has been a source of tensions since then, including over who holds sway in Cyprus’ offshore exclusive economic zone, more than 40% of which was claimed by Turkey following recent natural gas discoveries.
+Turkey doesn’t recognize Cyprus as a state.

 Christodoulides has been pushing to restart talks with breakaway Turkish Cypriot leader Ersin Tatar, including a proposal to get the European Union more invested in the U.N.-facilitated negotiations with the appointment of a senior official to help guide the process.